shdwjk/TheAaronSheet/README.md

 ##### Common Arguments to Operation Functions
+The following arguments are passed to various of the operations' functions.

 | Argument | Description |
 | -------- | ----------- |
 | `Row` | This represents the row of the repeating group.
 Each of the fields requested will be a property on this object.
 Additionally, it has the special `.id` property which will contain the repeating row's id.  `.id` does not show up in iteration. |